The Spain international has admitted that after a trying campaign for club and country that he has fallen well below his usually high standards

 Pique's form was the subject of much debate throughout and he has now admitted that he has fallen below his usually high standard.

-"Right now I'm not even in the top three [defenders] in the world," the centre-half said in a press conference on Thursday.
+"Right now I'm not even in the top three [defenders] in the world," the center back said in a press conference on Thursday.

 "I can't be for the season I had with Barca and the World Cup with the national team.
 I know that to play at Barca I have to be among the top three in the world.
-I also know that I can regain form and I will do.
+I also know that I can regain form and I will.

 "But if I can't live up to the highest standards, I'm the first to raise my hand and say I can't.

 MORE: Biggest summer transfers | Soccer's beautiful fans

 "I'm convinced that Luis Enrique will help me and I'll get my level up again."

 Indeed, Pique is confident that Luis Enrique is the man to restore Barcelona to its former glory after a dismal season under Gerardo Martino.